scriptogre/hypercore/design/09-markdown.md

 # Markdown Support

-HyperProse has **first-class markdown support** with full templating power, perfect for blogs, documentation, and content-heavy sites.
+Hyper has **first-class markdown support** with full templating power, perfect for blogs, documentation, and content-heavy sites.

 ---